Masking in the Classroom: Getting Kids Ready

 She also suggests setting a positive tone to masking in particular, and that parents can help kids adapt to it by actively wearing a mask themselves.

 “The best way children learn – most children who are typical learners – is by seeing,” said Dr. Yousuf.
-She continued, “If they see their parents wearing a mask then they will think it’s okay for them to wear a mask, too.
-So I would highly encourage the parents to wear a mask, definitely when they are going out to a store or whatever, and maybe just in the house and say, ‘well I’m just getting used to wearing my mask, because I think I’m going to have to wear it at work.”
+“If they see their parents wearing a mask then they will think it’s okay for them to wear a mask, too.
+So I would highly encourage the parents to wear a mask, definitely when they are going out to a store or whatever, and maybe just in the house and say, ‘well I’m just getting used to wearing my mask, because I think I’m going to have to wear it at work.'”

 Dr. Yousuf maintains that teaching children proper hand hygiene is just as important as teaching them to wear a mask.
 Kids should wash their hands frequently at school and use hand sanitizer when no soap and water is available.